kazurayam/TestClosure/README.md

 ### 3. You can parametrize Closures

 I want to parametrize a Closure.
 I want to execute 2 instances of a Groovy Closure with different values of parameters.
 The following code shows how to do it.
 I made a Groovy Class `URLVisitor` which implements the `java.util.concurrent.Callable` interface.
+Its constructor accepts parameters.

 - code [Test Cases/solution/03_executeClosuresByExecutorService](Scripts/solution/03_executeCallablesSingleThread/Script1614249445525.groovy)
 - video [03_executeCallablesSingleThread](https://drive.google.com/file/d/1qBZS_sUnziRsb5zouB_D9jQzHPQ4WXHk/view?usp=sharing)